omnibor/spec/SPEC.md

 ##	Scope (mandatory)

-Specifies procedures for constructing and conveying artifact dependency graphs (ADGs), and other related data structures for artifacts.
+Specifies procedures for constructing and conveying Artifact Dependency Graphs (ADGs), and other related data structures for artifacts.
 Including but not limited to:

 - formats for artifact identifiers